ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.36.27%20PM.png)

 Next, click “Change…” next to “Symbol”.
 The Symbol Selector window should appear.
 Scroll down to the bottom of the symbol menu and select the “triangle red” symbol.
+Make sure that this is a "Font Marker," you may need to click on "Simple Marker" and then select "Font Marker" from the dropdown menu next to "Symbol Type."
 Then, click on the square on the far right-hand side of the window opposite “Rotation”, hover over “Field Type: int, double, string” and select “wind direction” (or whatever you named the wind direction column) from the resulting menu.
 This means that the directions of the symbols will be altered by this column.

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.41.46%20PM.png)